itmplatform/extension-docs/public/zendesk/ticketing-specs.md

 ```
 ### ITM Platform >> Ticketing (task event)
 * `Updated` event is triggered for a task[^9]
-* If the task doesn't have a filled-in `TicketURL` custom filed, it will stop, no logging or errors to avoid log clogging.
+* If the task doesn't have a filled-in `TicketId` custom filed, it will stop, no logging or errors to avoid log clogging.
 * The code should only run if the status has changed[^9] to the `ready-to-reply` status[^10]
 * The ticket must change the assigned agent to `front-desk-support-email` [^12]